kachelo/NGS-analysis-from-TB-sputum/README.md

 ## 008- File format for GATK and bias control

+### a) SAM to BAM files converter

+This module converts sam files to bam to do posterior steps.

-### a) Sort
+### b) Sort

 This module uses SAMBAMBA to sort (sort) the bam files that come from the previous module.

-### b) BAM to SAM files converter

-This module converts bam files to sam to do the merge.

 ### c) Merge

-This module uses samtools to merge sam files with the same name or folio.
-That is, it groups all the lines of each sample and converts those sam files to bam to continue the process.
+This module uses samtools to merge sam files with the same name or folio, i. e., it groups all the lines of each sample to continue the process.

 ### d) BAI files